Home » Rome » Rome Colosseum tickets

 This ticket is a popular combination among tourists because Mamertine Prison is just 1 km (two-thirds of a mile) from the Roman Colosseum.

-Mamertine Prison is in the basement of the church of San Pietro in Carcere and has housed vanquished emperors and kings and Saints Peter and Paul.
+Mamertine Prison is in the basement of the church of San Pietro in Carcere.
+It has housed vanquished emperors, kings, and Saints Peter and Paul.

 In prison, you will see the bars St. Peter was chained to and the pool of water he used to baptize visitors.